AdobeDocs/experience-manager-65.en/help/forms/using/custom-special-characters.md

 1. Refresh the Text Editor\Create Correspondence UI page.
 The node that you have added is the last one in the list of Special characters in the UI.
 1. Click **Save All**.
-1. Make the changes in the special characters as required:
+1. Changes in the special characters as required:

 <table>
  <tbody>